-their own procedures for complying with the requirements of section 106 of the National Historic Preservation Act.
-If pre-construction notification is required for the proposed NWP activity, the Federal permittee must provide the district engineer with the appropriate activity to demonstrate compliance with those requirements.
+Historic Preservation Act.
+If pre-construction notification is required for the proposed NWP their own procedures for complying with the requirements of section 106 of the National activity, the Federal permittee must provide the district engineer with the appropriate documentation to demonstrate compliance with those requirements.